FleetTracker

 Starting in late 2023, I took over as the sole designer on the project which included adding the UI Design to my existing responsibilities.
 The following designs are my up-to-date drafts.

-Fleet Overview and Device overlays
+Fleet Overview & Device Management UI Enhancements

 Here the user can use a map or list view to view all the devices in the fleet.
 By filtering they can find specific devices types or devices with different status.

-On the groups page, the user can create custom groups or sub-fleets that can used for a variety of functions ranging from simply organising devices to applying mass updates or actions to all devices in the group.
+On the groups page, the user can create custom groups or sub-fleets that can be used for a variety of functions ranging from simply organising devices to applying mass updates or actions to all devices in the group.

 Conclusion